cloudfoundry/summit-hands-on-labs/first-push/student-template.md

   Let's dissect the command:

   * `APP_NAME_IN_CF` is the name of the application in Cloud Foundry.
 It should be a descriptive name for use by humans.
-Example: TODO
+Example: `first-push`.
   * `-p` is used to specify the path to the application bits on your local filesystem so the CLI knows what to upload (labeled `PATH_TO_APPLICATION_JAR` files above).
   * `-b java_buildpack` tells Cloud Foundry to use the Java Buildpack to stage the application.
 You could leave this off and let Cloud Foundry figure it out, but specifying via `-b` is slightly faster.
   * `--random-route` is used to ensure you don't have route conflicts with the other PWS users.